qgindi/LibreAutomate/Other/DocFX/_doc/editor/Command line.md

 To restart as administrator the program uses Windows Task Scheduler task `\Au\Au.Editor`.
 It is created by the setup program.
 Does not restart if the task is missing or disabled.

-**/v** - show the main window when started, regarless of program settings.
+**/v** - show the main window when started, regardless of program settings.

 **/reload** - if the program is running, reload current workspace.